Russia Sends a Chilling Message With Its Latest Chemical Attack

 Military personnel wearing protective equipment prepare to cover two ambulances involved in a nerve gas attack in Salisbury, England.
 Authorities are investigating the March 4 poisoning of Sergei Skripal and his daughter.
 The former intelligence agent was granted refuge in the United Kingdom after a spy swap in 2010.

-The man, 66-year-old Sergei Skripal, was a former colonel in Russia's military intelligence service (known as the GRU) and had been recruited by Britain's foreign intelligence service (MI6) in the 1990s.
+The man, 66-year-old Sergei Skripal, was a former colonel in Russia's military intelligence service (GRU) and had been recruited by Britian's foreign intelligence service (MI6) in the 1990s.
 He had come to the United Kingdom in 2010 as part of a high-profile spy swap.
 The woman next to him was his 33-year-old daughter, Yulia, who had come to Salisbury from Russia to visit her father.
-Indeed, as police officers began to collapse after coming into contact with the pair, it quickly became evident that this was yet another case in which a former Russian intelligence officer was poisoned in the United Kingdom.
-And with this latest attack, Russia under President Vladimir Putin is letting the intelligence world know that it is changing the rules: Betrayal can make you and your family a target, even if you're no longer in the game.
+Indeed, as police officers began to collapse after having contact with the pair, it rapidly became evident that this was yet another case in which a former Russian intelligence officer was poisoned in the United Kingdom.
+And with this attack, Russia under Vladimir Putin is letting the intelligence world know that it is changing the rules: Betrayal can make you and your family a target, even if you're no longer in the game....